-Julian has broad experience in public policy, health advocacy, organizing, and social justice.
+Julian has experience in public policy, health advocacy, organizing, and social justice.
 Prior to his election, he served as director of policy and regulatory affairs for environmental health at the Massachusetts Department of Public Health.
-Previously, under Governor Deval Patrick, he worked closely with members of the State Senate as deputy director for government affairs at the Department of Public Health.
-In his state service, he contributed to the development and implementation of significant policies and legislation, working with state agencies, the Legislature, and municipalities.
+Previously, under Massachusetts Governor Deval L. Patrick, he worked closely with members of the Legislature as deputy director for government affairs at the Department of Public Health.
 From 2011-2017, Julian also served on the Massachusetts Commission on Lesbian, Gay, Bisexual, Transgender, Queer and Questioning (LGBTQ) Youth, including a highly productive tenure as chair in 2013 and 2014.

 Julian’s parents were the longtime proprietors of Adrian’s Restaurant, a beloved Truro destination for 28 years.
-He worked at Adrian’s for 14 seasons growing up, where he washed dishes, cooked behind the line, waited tables, and managed staff.
+He worked in the restaurant for 14 seasons growing up, where he washed dishes, cooked behind the line, waited tables, and managed staff.